 A little time spent with an experienced estate planning attorney can help ensure you warm the hearts of your loved ones by thinking of them.
 At the Law Office of Hugh Spires, Jr., I have taken steps to remove the excuses, and make our estate planning services convenient.

 Would you trust a $30 lock you built yourself to protect all your worldly possessions and your children?
 Then why would you trust a $30 do-it-yourself drafting kit for your Last Will and Testament?
 Some do-it-yourself will kits can cost $500, which is around the same cost as having your will drafted by an experienced attorney.
 Many kits fail to take into consideration your special needs and cause unintended consequences.
 An experienced estate planning attorney can give your personal circumstances the attention they deserve and can draft a will that is tailored just for you and your family.
 With today’s blended families and special circumstances, a will in a box may not provide for your family as you intended.

-With the wills we draft for you, even if we do not personally oversee the signing of the will, we will still review a copy of your documents for potential errors at no additional cost.
+With the wills I draft for you, even if I do not personally oversee the signing of the will, I will still review a copy of your documents for potential errors at no additional cost.